EishaEnan/randomised-sessions/README.md

 1. Draw a card from a deck to determine your study session length.
 2. Draw another card to determine your break length.

-The card values are mapped to time using simple algebraic formulas to ensure your sessions and breaks fall within a healthy range. **The final calculated duration is rounded to the nearest multiple of 5 minutes.**
+The card values are mapped to time using simple algebraic formulas to ensure your sessions and breaks fall within a healthy range. **The final calculated duration is rounded to the nearest multiple of 5 minutes** for simplicity.

-### Card Value Mapping
+### ♦️ Card Value Mapping

 <div align="center">